-The Authority covenants in the Indenture that in each Fiscal Year tolls will at all times be set so that Net Revenues will at least equal the Net Revenue Requirement for such Fiscal Year, comprised of the amount necessary to cure deficiencies, if any, in the Debt Service Account and Debt Reserve Account, plus the greater of (i) the sum of Aggregate Debt Service (defined to include all debt service on Senior Bonds), the Junior Bond Revenue Requirement and the Renewal and Replacement Deposit for such period or (ii) 1.3 times the Aggregate Debt Service for such period.
+The Authority covenants in the Indenture that in each Fiscal Year, tolls will at all times be set so that Net Revenues will at least equal the Net Revenue Requirement for such Fiscal Year, comprised of the amount necessary to cure deficiencies, if any, in the Debt Service Account, Debt Reserve Account, any Junior Bond Debt Service Account and any Junior Bond Debt Service Reserve Account plus the greater of (i) the sum of Aggregate Debt Service (defined to include all debt service on Senior Bonds), the Junior Bond Revenue Requirement and the Renewal and Replacement Deposit for such period, or (ii) 1.3 times the Aggregate Debt Service for such period.
 Under the Act, the Authority has the exclusive right to determine, fix, impose and collect tolls for the use of the Tollway System.
-Such tolls are required under the Act to be fixed at rates calculated to provide the lowest reasonable toll rates to provide funds that will be sufficient, together with other revenues of the Authority, to pay the costs of any authorized new construction and the reconstruction, major repairs or improvements to the Tollway System and the costs of operating and maintaining the Tollway System and paying debt service on all outstanding bonds.
+Such tolls are required under the Act to be fixed at rates calculated to provide the lowest reasonable toll rates to provide funds that will be sufficient, together with other revenues of the Authority, to pay the costs of any authorized new construction and the reconstruction, major repairs or improvements to the Tollway System and the costs of operating and maintaining the Tollway System and paying debt service on all Outstanding Bonds.
 There is no other State of Illinois executive, administrative or regulatory body or regional or local governmental or regulatory body with the authority to limit or restrict such rates and charges.
+See APPENDIX D - "SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE-Toll Rate Covenants."